Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Medical Adversarial Attacks

-Apart from attacks against medical pattern recognition systems, a recent work \cite{morshuis2022adversarial_A26} investigated the adversarial vulnerability of Magnetic Resonance (MR) image reconstruction from k-space data.
-In addition to appending adversarial perturbation directly to k-space measurements, the authors also consider a visually slight rotation during the acquisition to obtain the adversarial effect, which can also be optimized by the PGD method.
+Apart from adversarial attacks against medical pattern recognition systems, a recent work \cite{morshuis2022adversarial_A26} investigated the adversarial vulnerability of Magnetic Resonance (MR) image reconstruction from k-space data.
+In addition to appending adversarial perturbation directly to k-space measurements, the authors also consider a visually slight rotation during the acquisition to obtain the adversarial effect, which can also be optimized by the iterative PGD approach.